• Tools

 • You need to hand off a file download link to a downstream step

-• SiteId: SharePoint site ID (full ID or path format).
+• SiteId (string): SharePoint site ID in full-ID or path format.
+Example: contoso.sharepoint.com:/sites/marketing.
 Obtain from site discovery or by confirming site context via Get Many Lists.

-• ItemId: Drive item ID of the file.
+• ItemId (string): Drive item ID of the file.
 Obtain from Get Many Items.
+Example: 01BYE5RZ6QN3ZWBTUFOFD3GSPGOHDJD36K.

 Output: